thomasbabuj/outlearn_go/Readme.md

         - Validation

-             fixing the serious security flaw ( a user an supply an arbitrary path to be read/written on the server)
+             - fixing the serious security flaw ( a user an supply an arbitrary path to be read/written on the server)

+     # Part 8

+         - Function Literals and closures

+             - using function literals we are abstracting the error handlers repeated code.
+             - rewriting the function definition of the each handers to accept a title string
+             - removing the getTitle code because of the makeHandler